"

 Definitions and Examples

-Institutions/Institutional Systems: This text will alternate between the terms institution and system to describe the major cultural entities that create and contribute to the overall life outcomes of individuals from various intersectional identities.
+Institutions/Institutional Systems: This text will alternate between the terms institution, organization, and system to describe the major cultural entities that create and contribute to the overall life outcomes of individuals from various intersectional identities.
 Below are nine central institutions in any given society as defined/described by Miller and Garran (2011).
 Read the definitions and click on the links provided to examine some of the disparities/disproportional outcomes in each area in recent years.

 Institutions/Systems: